jkubis96/JBioSeqTools/README.md

     'fluorescence_polya_name':'',

     # WARNING!
-If provided sequences for transcripts (> 0) and do not need additional promoter for fluorescent tag, provide fluorescence_linker_sequence
+If provided sequences for transcripts (> 0) and do not need additional promoter for fluorescent tag, provide fluorescence_linker_sequence or provide empty string ''.

     # POSSIBLE!
     # sequence of provided fluorescence tag linker
     # name and sequence the user can take from metadata['linkers'] (load_metadata())